MedSleuth/aws-deployment/README.md

 ```

 ### 5. Launch the CloudFormation template.
-* Two templates will be uploaded to your S3 Bucket, one with github tag and the other with codecommit tag.
-* Get the link of the multi-region-infrastructure-deployment.template uploaded to your Amazon S3 bucket based on your source choice (i.e. GitHub or CodeCommit).
+* Get the link of the multi-region-infrastructure-deployment.
 * Deploy the Multi Region Infrastructure Deployment Solution to your account by launching a new AWS CloudFormation stack using the S3 link of the multi-region-infrastructure-deployment.template.
+* Template will be based on GitHub or CodeCommit depending on your choice.

 ## File Structure
 ```